lemonase/lemonase.github.io/content/posts/powershell-basics.md

 ### The Need For PowerShell

-PowerShell aims to be "the definitive shell" of Windows going forward, while `cmd.exe` will slowly fade away, but probably stay on the system.
+PowerShell aims to be "the definitive shell" of Windows going forward, while `cmd.exe` will slowly fade away, but likely stay on systems for many years to come.

 This leads me to the real reasons why I want to learn PowerShell, not only to see what it is capable of, but to see what the future of Windows CLI will be like.